Pay Traffic Ticket in ArizonaPage OverviewSUMMARY: How to Pay an Arizona Traffic Ticket

 - Phone, mail, and online payment options, just in case you miss this information on the court's website.

 - Payment methods.
-Find out whether personal checks, cash, money orders, and/or credit cards are options.
+Find out whether personal checks, cash, money orders, and/or credit cards are accepted.

 - Your deadline or hearing date.
-Generally, this is printed on the ticket, but if you’ve lost your ticket or it doesn’t include a date, be sure to ask.
+Generally, this is printed on the AZ traffic ticket, but if you've lost your ticket or it doesn't include a date, be sure to ask.

-Some drivers can use Arizona’s Defensive Driving Program (DDP) to satisfy a traffic ticket and avoid point accumulation related to that violation.
+If eligible, you can use Arizona's defensive driving program to satisfy a traffic ticket and avoid point accumulation related to that violation.

 Registration and eligibility varies by school, but you should be able to use a defensive driving course if:

-- The citation is not associated with a serious injury or fatal accident.
+- Your traffic violation was not associated with a serious injury or fatal accident.

-- You can complete the course at least seven days before your hearing date.
+- You can complete the course at least 7 days before your hearing date.

-For more information, visit our section on AZ ticket dismissal and point reduction.
+For more information, visit our section on AZ defensive driving and point reduction.

-Once it’s all said and done, check your driving record to make sure:
+Once it's all said and done, check your Arizona driving record to make sure:

-- No points show up (if you opted to take a defensive driving course).
+- No points show up (if you opted to complete a defensive driving course).

-Under normal circumstances, you can talk with the MVD about driving record points; however, if you see points on your record related to a traffic ticket for which you complete a defensive driving school, you need to notify your court.
+Under normal circumstances, you can talk with the AZ DOT about driving record points; however, if you see points on your driving record related to a traffic ticket for which you complete a defensive driving school, you need to notify your court.

-It’s common for auto insurance providers to increase a policyholder’s rates for a traffic violation conviction.
-When you plead guilty and pay your fine, you’re considered “convicted” of the violation.
+It's common for auto insurance providers to increase your rates for an AZ traffic violation conviction.
+When you plead "guilty" and pay your ticket fine, you're considered “convicted" of the violation.

-Talk with your insurance agent about how the conviction might affect your rates when you renew your policy.
-You might find it’s time to start comparing insurance quotes online to find more affordable coverage.
+Talk with your insurance agent about how a traffic conviction might affect your rates when you renew your policy.
+You might find it's time to start comparing insurance quotes online to find more affordable coverage.

 NOTE: Your insurance rates should not increase if you complete a defensive driving course for ticket dismissal and point avoidance.Other Topics in This Section